cinchrb/cinch-irc_client/README.md

 - Sending and receiving of messages
 - Notification about joining and leaving users
   - the user list will be updated as well

+# A note on the screenshot
+The screenshot (screenshot.png) shows really poor font rendering.
+This is not the fault of Qt but my system configuration which I did not bother to adjust for Qt.